- Forrester created another TCO/ROI study that was paid for by SAP.

 Naturally, the implementation times reported are far less than the implementation for ECC, a one-year minimum, but often has implementations stretch to 2 or 3 years or more.
 This is true even though S/4HANA is far less mature than ECC, and immature products take longer than mature products to implement.
 Every single SAP reported implementation duration is shockingly fast.

 However, when information that SAP does not control is reported, the timeline is quite long.
 In the case of the Lidl failure, it was a total of 7 years, with S/4HANA being a subcomponent of that as they transitioned to S/4HANA after beginning with ECC.
 Haribo, another failure, was also seven years.
 Yet the companies interviewed by Forrester averaged nine months?
 If we include Lidl and Haribo’s implementation duration, what happens to the average of Forrester’s sample?
-Forrester did not even have to interview these companies as the project’s duration, and the cost was published due to the projects failing.
+Forrester did not even have to interview these companies as the project’s duration, and the cost were published due to the projects failing.

 Real Implementation Data Points Keep Rolling In that Contradict Forrester